maatthc/basicpuppettemplate/README.md

 This module will provide a Web site running on the Agent server at port 80 and deliver the Ruby App available at git://github.com/tnh/simple-sinatra-app.git .

-This module has validated using "puppet-lint" but the "line has more than 80 characters" item has ignored.
+This module has been validated using "puppet-lint" but the "line has more than 80 characters" item has ignored.

 The dependencies of the module are :
 * puppetlabs-firewall